 - Split – Divide your pair into two hands, with a new bet.

-Not sure what to do when the dealer is showing a 6, and you’ve got soft 17?
+Not sure what to do when the dealer shows a 6 and you’ve got a soft 17?
 No problem, this blackjack strategy chart has the answer.

 Hard Hands (No Ace or Ace counts as 1)